pydoit/doit/doc/tools.rst

 Tools
 ======

 `doit.tools` includes some commonly used code.
-This are not used by the `doit` core, you can see it as a "standard library".
+These are not used by the `doit` core, you can see it as a "standard library".
 The functions/class used with `uptodate` were already introduced in the previous section.